wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

     *   (c) he or she ceases to hold office as a member; or

-    *   (d) the term of office that may have been specified on appointment expires, unless the member is reappointed for a further term.
+    *   (d) the term of office that may have been specified on appointment expires, unless the member continues to hold office as a member in accordance with [section 32(3)][45] or is reappointed for a further term.

+    Schedule 5 clause 2(d): amended, on 18 July 2013, by [section 41(2)][419] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ##### 3 Resignation